avasmith98/PubMed-Embedding-Project/README.md

 Next, run the User Interaction file.
 This program:
 1. Takes a user's question and chosen embedding model.
 2. Convers the user's question to an embedding (uses the chosen embedding model, which will also be the model used in the next step).
-3. Accesses the Qdrant database and returns top abstracts.
+3. Accesses the Qdrant database and returns top abstracts using cosine similarity.